SimonBiggs/electronfactors/README.md

 I use pyyaml for easy loading and saving of yaml files.

-Your custom import script needs to be called within the `01 Model -- Load, parameterise, and cache.ipynb` notebook after the `convert_merge()` function and before the `patameterise()` function.
+Your custom import script needs to be called within the `01 Model -- Load, parameterise, and cache.ipynb` notebook after the `convert_merge()` function and before the `parameterise()` function.

 ### Opening the jupyter notebook server
 The jupyter notebook server can be started by changing directory within a command prompt into the demo folder and then running the following: `jupyter notebook`.
 Alternatively I have created a windows shortcut within the demo directory which can be clicked and will do this automatically.